OUGenomics/Bioinformatics-ARET-July2018/README.md

 ## Section 1:  Basic Sequence Handling, QC, and Sequence Assembly

 The goal will be to learn how to download a sequence file from a repository, view it, and assess its quality statistics.
-We will then test two assembly programs and choose one for whole genome assembly based on the statistics we generate.
-The results from assembly will be uploaded to RAST.
+We will then test two [assembly](https://en.wikipedia.org/wiki/Sequence_assembly) [programs](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers) and choose one for whole genome assembly based on the statistics we generate.
+The results from assembly will be uploaded to [RAST](http://rast.nmpdr.org/).

 ## Section 2:  16S Phylogenetic Analysis

-We will learn how to make a robust species identification using DNA sequence data.
+We will learn how to make a robust [species](https://en.wikipedia.org/wiki/Bacterial_taxonomy) identification using DNA sequence data.
 We will start with a bacterial genome and extract the full length 16S rRNA gene from it.
-We will then use a web-tool to construct a phylogenetic tree.
+We will then use a web-tool to construct a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetics).

 ## Section 3:  Microbiome Analysis

 The phylogenetic analysis from Section 2 is not feasible when one has thousands of sequences.
-You will learn how to analyze the composition of a complex microbiome.
-We will start with a metagenome from iMicrobe.
+You will learn how to analyze the composition of a complex [microbiome](https://en.wikipedia.org/wiki/Microbiota) (a.k.a microbial community).
+We will start with a [metagenome](https://en.wikipedia.org/wiki/Metagenomics) from iMicrobe.
 We will then learn how to blast search the data for 16S containing reads and use microbiome software to assign identities.

 ## Section 4:  Genome Analysis

 Hopefully, the RAST annotation is complete.
-It will allow us to look at functional capacity and metabolic mapping.
-We will also learn some basic tools of the trade like predicting protein coding, rRNA, and tRNA genes.
+It will allow us to look at functional capacity and [metabolic network](https://en.wikipedia.org/wiki/Metabolic_network) mapping.
+We will also learn some basic tools of the trade like predicting protein coding, [rRNA](https://en.wikipedia.org/wiki/Ribosomal_RNA), and [tRNA](https://en.wikipedia.org/wiki/Transfer_RNA) genes.
 From here we can get creative and might look the presence of specific functional genes or a pairwise genome comparison, if time allows.